Codecademy/docs/content/numpy/concepts/ndarray/ndarray.md

 ## Creating a `ndarray`

 There are several routines for creating `ndarray` objects.
 These are preferred to using the `ndarray` constructor, which operates at a very low level.
-Here are a few examples.
+Here are a few examples:

 |     Method      | Syntax                               | Description                                                                                                                                                                      |
 | :-------------: | ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |